PROGRAM & SPEAKERS

 In February 2026, The 4th Climate Investor Forum will once again include over 90 speakers, moderators, and presenting climate solutions, at the forefront of the climate investment landscape.

-Over 90 speakers at the Climate Investor Forum – from ministerial and keynote addresses to high-level plenaries and presenting companies showcasing game-changing climate solutions.
+Over 100 speakers, including presenting climate solutions, at the 4th Climate Investor Forum – from ministerial and keynote addresses to high-level plenaries and presenting companies showcasing game-changing climate solutions.

 We are pleased to announce the initial confirmed speakers.